jschirrmacher/xcamp/README.md

 This is part of the xcamp.co website, the ticketing system and the NetVis tool that connects XCamp Members.

-## Installation for changing the website contents
+## How to change the website contents

 Check out the source code and install dependencies, then start the development server: